 Samuel L. Jackson said that he would only play Mace Windu in Star Wars if he had a purple lightsaber!

 Dominica is the only nation on Earth to use the color purple in its flag.

-In the garden, the perfect complimentary color to purple is yellow
+In the garden, the perfect complementary color to purple is yellow.